basisproject/paper/src/part2/03-resources.md

 ## Chapter 3: Resources

-A resource in Basis, which [extends the concept of a resource as modeled by ValueFlows](https://valueflo.ws/introduction/resources.html), can be anything that's useful in a productive sense, either as an input to production or an output of production.
+A resource in Basis, which [extends the concept of a resource as modeled by ValueFlows][resources-vf], can be anything that's useful in a productive sense, either as an input to production or an output of production.
 A resource could be a house, a river, a chair, a factory, a farm, a tractor, etc. It's important to note that in Basis, resources must be explicitly entered.
 There must be intention behind a resource existing in the system.

 Ownership of all resources described in the protocol is shared by all agents *equally*.
 An agent in India is an equal owner of the factory in Canada, and an agent in Hawaii is an equal owner of widget batch #506771 produced by Widgets"R"Us in Africa.